Can I drive a van? Van driving licences explained

-The list is repeated on the reverse with start and end dates for each category, and the small graphics that are included next to each code are a graphic representation of each category.
-The current vehicle classifications were revised in November 2013, and cover the following classes.
+This list is repeated on the reverse in a table, with start and end dates for each category, while the small graphics that are included next to each code are a graphic representation of each category.
+The current vehicle classifications were revised in November 2013, and cover the following classes:

 - AM - Moped